Carnegie Mellon University Medical Services

 More user testing and more iterations.

 In the course, we were under a time constraint and only conducted speed dating and user testing with users.
 However, this is problematic as we did not conduct these studies with service providers and therefore, assumed the value created for them.
 Moving forward, we plan to conduct speed dating and user testing with service providers as well.
 We will also conduct more user testing and usability testing with the live chat prototypes to continue improving the platform.
-Last, we hope to interact with a more representative group of users as there are many factors that can affect students' opinions of medical services that our team needs to keep in mind.
+Last, we hope to interact with a more representative group of users as there are many factors that can affect students' opinions of medical services such as age, cultural background, and more that our team needs to keep in mind.

 1. Researchers often begin with many assumptions and biases.